3liz/pg-event-server/README.md

 * `PGCONNECT_TIMEOUT` - behaves the same as the `connect_timeout` connection parameter.
 * `PGPASSFILE` - Specifies the name of the file used to store password.

+### Postgres channel configurations in separate files

+Multiple channel configurations will be searched in the `<config_name>.d` directory located at the same lever as the configuration file `<config_name>.toml`.

+All files ending by `.toml` will be loaded for channel configuration.

 ### Subscription url